dji-sdk/Onboard-SDK-ROS/ReadMe.md

 # DJI Onboard SDK ROS 4.1.0

 ## GUI
 Currently working on a front-hand programming, to create an application which can be useful to create several missons.
 Since SDK doesnt allow us to generte waypoint, tkinkter and tkinkermap-view, make things helpful for us.
-To make it  more use full, serveral other option are also added, i-e land, takeoff, return to home.
+To make it  more use full, serveral other option are also added in the gui to make it user friendly, i-e land, takeoff, return to home.
 Availability of camera is also available, but to check the functionality of front-hand of the GUI, Webcam is used.

 ## Latest Update